Counterfactual harm

 and likewise gives $P(y_a \vert x) \delta (y_a - y'_{a'})$ for $a = a'$.
 Finally, we note that we can choose any $P(y_a \vert x) = P(E^Y(a, x) = y)$, hence there is a CFI model that induces any factual outcome distribution we desire. \end{proof}

 Next, we show that in counterfactually independent models there are outcome distributional shifts that only change the expected harm of individual actions, without changing any other factual or counterfactual statistics.
-In the following, we restrict our attention to deterministic default policies $P(a \vert x) = \delta (a - a_0(x))$.